vrukkodhara/ML-Scope1/README.md

 # ML-Scope1
 This repository reflects my contribution made towards constant practice in Machine Learning.
-In order to be handy in the basic idea of model building, small time /simple datasets are taken into consideration.
+In order to be handy in the basic idea of model building, small time /simple datasets are taken into consideration and modeled.

 ## Abstract